She Loves Biscotti

 This thick and creamy Italian custard must be stored in the refrigerator and only for 4 days.
 Unfortunately, it splits when frozen so this is not an option.

-It is recommended to keep the plastic film directly on the surface of the cream in order to prevent a thick film from forming.
-In the event that a crust forms, it is best to remove it.
+It is recommended to keep the plastic film directly on the surface of the cream to prevent a thick film from forming.
+If a crust forms, it is best to remove it.

 Flour or cornstarch?